Italian Chopped Salad

-Sensory Objectives: Both parts of the dressing are strong horseradish root and seasoned rice vinegar.
-Cabbage will be very crisp and once you dress it, it will soften.
+Sensory Objectives: Both parts of the dressing (horseradish root and seasoned rice vinegar) are strong.
+The cabbage will be very crisp and once you dress it, it will soften.

-Language Objectives: which ingredient is the acid?
-Do you know what slaw means?
+Language Objectives: Which ingredient is the acid?
+Do you know what “slaw” means?
 It is a mixture of items all sliced thinly and tossed with a dressing.
-There are other kinds of slaw like coleslaw, broccoli slaw, fruit slaw.
+There are other kinds of slaw like coleslaw, broccoli slaw, and fruit slaw.

 Description: Light and tangy salad with summer fruits.

-Language Objectives: Why do they call it stone fruit?
+Language Objectives: Why do they call it “stone fruit”?
 The middle is hard like a stone.
 Some people call it a seed, but it isn’t.
-The seed is inside the stone.
+The seed is inside the stone (is it really?).
 Can you think of other stone fruits?
 Mangoes?
 Cherries?

 Spinach and Berry Salad